 Outside Directors.
-Our 2020 Plan will provide that all outside (non-employee) directors will be eligible to receive all types of awards (except for incentive stock options) under our 2020 Plan.
-Prior to the completion of this offering, we intend to implement a formal policy pursuant to which our outside directors will be eligible to receive equity awards under our 2020 Plan.
-Our 2020 Plan includes a maximum annual limit of \$500,000 of cash compensation and equity awards that may be paid, issued or granted to an outside director (other than the chair of our board of directors) in any fiscal year.
+Our 2020 Plan provides that all outside (non-employee) directors will be eligible to receive all types of awards (except for incentive stock options) under our 2020 Plan.
+Our 2020 Plan includes a maximum annual limit of \$500,000 of cash compensation and equity awards that may be paid, issued or granted to an outside director (\$750,000 if serving as the chair of our board of directors) in any fiscal year.
 For purposes of this limitation, the value of equity awards is based on the grant date fair value (determined in accordance with GAAP).
 Any cash compensation paid or equity awards granted to a person for his or her services as an employee, or for his or her services as a consultant (other than as an outside director), will not count for purposes of the limitation.
 The maximum limit does not reflect the intended size of any potential compensation or equity awards to our outside directors.